ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

       I think `Data Description` is fine.

-  - Should this section have subsections?
+  - Should this section have subsections (such as "State and Transition Data Tables")?
 Is there anything else that belongs in a "Data Description" section besides the data tables?

     In `Pull Request 91`_, @Yongquan said: